JPyke3/mbp-manjaro/README.md

 # use pxe
 # pxe_boot="true"

-# use core packages as defined in pkglist to use in basic profile
-# basic="false"

 # use extra packages as defined in pkglist to activate a full profile
 # extra="false"